ToxicFrog/doom-mods/gzap/doc/protocol.md

 ### Receiver behaviour

+On startup, gzDoom reads and discards the file contents to determine the size, then sends an `AP-XON` message to indicate readiness.

 Periodically, gzDoom reads the complete contents of the file, and splits on ETB.
 The last split is discarded; if the final message was complete, it ends with ETB and thus the last split is "", and if it was incomplete, this discards the incomplete